mickiyoga/mickiyoga.github.io/src/lib/cms/yoga.md

 On offer is a unique hatha class focusing on a water-flow approach to your health, fitness and wellness.
 My style integrates the physical, mental, emotional and spiritual aspect of wellness to create a satisfying session of complete mind and body fitness.

-I have over 20 years experience as a practitioner of yoga and martial arts, with an RYT-200 instructor certification from [Santosha Yoga Institute](https://santoshayogainstitute.edu.au/yoga-teacher-training/200-hour-ytt-bali/).
+I have over 20 years experience as a practitioner of yoga and martial arts, with an RYT-200 Instructor Certification from [Santosha Yoga Institute](https://santoshayogainstitute.edu.au/yoga-teacher-training/200-hour-ytt-bali/).

 ![](/src/lib/cms/media/3rd_party/santosha_institute.png)